 For example, property damage from the following issues would be covered:

-Property insurance would help alleviate the costs associated with repairing or replacing property lost in those events.
-Further, some plans might even cover the business lost during the repair process.
+Property insurance helps alleviate the costs associated with repairing or replacing property lost in those events.
+Further, some plans might cover the business lost during the repair process.

 Professional Liability Insurance

 While the above insurance types are more generally tied to your business’s operations overall, professional liability insurance is directly tied to the risk that comes with providing your services.